JeremyRubin/utxos.org/content/analysis/bip_simulation/index.md

 title: "BIP Simulation"
 date: 2019-10-11T15:48:24-07:00
 ---
-The below simulation results show that OP_SECURETHEBAG is an effective too to reduce network strain in Bitcoin.
+The below simulation results show that OP_CHECKTEMPLATEVERIFY is an effective too to reduce network strain in Bitcoin.
 This is based on the same simulation used in the BIP.

 ![](simulation.png)

 The chart shows how the Bitcoin Mempool will respond during two periods of intense transaction demand.
 During the first period, rates go back to zero.
 In the second period, rates remain at the max transactions per second threshold.

-The last chart shows that the Mempool is much less congested when using OP_SECURETHEBAG than without it.
+The last chart shows that the Mempool is much less congested when using OP_CHECKTEMPLATEVERIFY than without it.

 ## Walkthrough